-Cricket has only been contested at the Commonwealth Games once, for the 1998 Kuala Lumpur Commonwealth Games, though is making a comeback and will be returning to the Commonwealth Games program in 2022.
-In 1988 it was an ODI tournament for men, the 2020 event is a T20 tournament for women only.
+Cricket has been contested at the Commonwealth Games twice.
+A men's one-day tournament was held at the 1998 Kuala Lumpur Commonwealth Games.
+The sport made a succesul comeback for the 2022 Commonwealth Games program, with a T20 tournament for women only.

 2020 cricket tournament

-A women's T20 cricket tournament has been added to the program for the 2022 Commonwealth Games.
-The tournament will take place between eight teams at the Edgbaston cricket ground.
+A women's T20 cricket tournament was added to the program for the 2022 Commonwealth Games.
+The tournament took place between eight teams at the Edgbaston cricket ground.

-There will be eight participating teams.
-One group is Australia, India, Pakistan and Barbados, while England, New Zealand, South Africa and a yet-to-be-determined qualifier make up the other group.
-There will be a qualifying tournament between Bangladesh, Kenya, Malaysia, Scotland and Sri Lanka to determine the final nation to be included.
-The west Indies team qualified, but as athletes from the Caribbean represent their individual countries at the Commonwealth Games, it was determined that Barbados take the West Indies' spot in the event.
+There was a qualifying tournament between Bangladesh, Kenya, Malaysia, Scotland and Sri Lanka to determine the final nation to be included.
+The West Indies team qualified, but as athletes from the Caribbean represent their individual countries at the Commonwealth Games, it was determined that Barbados would take the West Indies' spot in the event.

-The top two sides in each group will advance to semi-finals, before the final and the bronze medal play-off are both held on August 7.
+The top two sides in each group advanced to semi-finals, before the final and the bronze medal play-off.

 1988 cricket tournament

 The 1988 Commonwealth Games cricket tournament was held in the ODI format, 50 overs per side.
 The event was won by South Africa, defeating Australia in the final.
 New Zealand won the bronze medal.
 Sixteen teams participated in the 1988 tournament, including many non-test cricket nations such as Kenya, Scotland, Malaysia and Northern Ireland.
 However, England chose not to send a team due to the clash with County cricket.